flix/book/src/next-steps.md

     }
 ```

-which uses a few more combinators and the monadic for-yield construct.
+which takes advantages of the [monadic for-yield construct](./monadic-for-yield.md).